FAQ

 Is the command line difficult to use?

 PSI produces decent images and some people prefer using them as-is.
-But PSI works with 16-bit data internally and then discards half of it when saving to 8-bit.
-The images are also heavily processed with Kodak's automatic adjustments.
-PPRC preserves the full 16-bit data and gives you a neutral starting point with more dynamic range and detail to work with.
+But PSI works with more data internally and then discards much of it when saving to 8-bit.
+The images are also heavily processed with Kodak’s automatic adjustments.
+PPRC preserves the full sensor data and gives you a neutral starting point with more dynamic range and detail to work with.
+See the comparison →

 Why use TLXClientDemo instead of PSI for raw files?

-PSI can only export 8-bit files, even when exporting "raw" TIFFs.
-This limitation shows up most often as artifacting and quantization in highlights.
-TLXClientDemo's planar raw output preserves the full 16-bit data.
+PSI can only export 8-bit files, even when exporting “raw” TIFFs.
+This limitation shows up most often as visible banding in the highlights.
+TLXClientDemo’s planar raw output preserves the full sensor data.
+See the highlight issue →

 Can’t I just open the planar raw files in Photoshop?